altMITgcm/MITgcm/doc/contributing/contributing.rst

 Aside comment: if you are familiar with git, you might realize there is an alternate way to merge, using the “rebase” syntax.
 If you know what you are doing, feel free to use this command instead of our suggested merge command above.

 **7.** Finally create a “pull request” (a.k.a.
 “PR”; in other words, you are requesting that the maintainers pull your changes into the main code repository).
 In GitHub, go to the fork of the project that you made (https://github.com/your_github_user_name/MITgcm.git).
 There is a button for "Compare and Pull" in your newly created branch.
 Click the button!
 Now you can add a final succinct summary description of what you've done in your commit(s), and flag up any issues.
 The maintainers will now be notified and be able to peruse your changes!
+In general, the maintainers will try to respond to a new PR within a week.
 While the PR remains open, you can go back to step #5 and make additional edits, git adds, git commits, and then redo step #6; such changes will be added to the PR (and maintainers re-notified), no need to redo step #7.

-Your pull request remains open until either the maintainers fully accept and merge your code changes into the main repository, or decide to reject your changes.
+Your pull request remains open until either the maintainers fully accept and merge your code changes into the main repository, or decide to reject your changes (occasionally, the review team will reject changes that are not sufficiently aligned with and do not fit with the code structure).
 But much more likely than the latter, you will instead be asked to respond to feedback, modify your code changes in some way, and/or clean up your code to better satisfy our style requirements, etc., and the pull request will remain open instead of outright rejection.
+The review team is always happy to discuss their decisions, but wants to avoid people investing extensive effort in code that has a fundamental design flaw.

 It is possible for other users (besides the maintainers) to examine or even download your pull request; see :ref:`sec_pullreq`.

+The current review team is Jean-Michel Campin, Ed Doddridge, Chris Hill and Oliver Jahn.

 .. _sec_code_style_guide: